 - The next tab is Buttons for setting up the buttons of the device that will register to this extension.
 Here you can specify which button profile you want to assign to the extension.
 You may select Automatic which will automatically assign the correct default profile based on the snom phone type.
-Or you may also select any other profile, default or any other profile that you may have created (you can create or change any of the profiles in the Buttons page of the domain, see Buttons for more details).
+Or you may also select any other profile, default or any other profile that you may have created (you can create or change any of the profiles in the Buttons page of the tenant, see Buttons.
 Or you may define an extension-specific profile.
 If you are using a selected profile (default or otherwise) you may turn this into an extension specific profile by editing it and saving at the bottom of this page.

 - The next tab is Customize which lets you change the look and feel for this user.
 It also allows you to change the web pages & phone config templates, etc.

 Extension feature set: This field controls what features are available for this extension.
 By default, all features are available.
 However the tenant administrator may determine what features are available to the extension.
 The following types are available.